Shelby Young

-Shelby Young is an American actress.
-She is known for her roles on American Horror Story, Days of Our Lives, The Social Network and the Star Wars franchise.
+Shelby Young (born April 8, 1992) is an American actress.
+She is known for her roles on American Horror Story, Days of Our Lives, The Social Network and across Star Wars animation and game titles, as well as her presence on social media.

 Early life

-Young was born in Florida to a Jewish family.

-Young always wanted to be an actor.
+Young was born in Florida and always wanted to be an actor.
 As a child, she loved performing for her friends and family, and performed in pageantry, theater and commercials while living there.

-As she has grown, her career focus has shifted to voice over and motion capture acting for animation and video.
+As she grew, her career focus shifted to voice over and motion capture acting for animation and video.